telefonicaid/iotagent-node-lib/doc/api.md

 commands are typically used for devices that doesn't have a public IP or the IP cannot be reached because of power or netkork constrictions.
 The device connects to the IoT Agent periodically to retrieve commands.
 In order to configure the device as poll commands you just need to avoid the usage of `endpoint` parameter in the device provision.
+For HTTP devices, in order to retrieve a poll command, the need to make a GET request to the IoT Agent to the path used as `resource` in the provisioned group (`/iot/json` by default in IoTA-JSON if no `resource` is used) with the following parameters:

+**FIXME [#1524](https://github.com/telefonicaid/iotagent-node-lib/issues/1524)**: `resource` different to the default one (`/iot/json` in the case of the [IoTA-JSON](https://github.com/telefonicaid/iotagent-json)) is not working at the present moment, but it will when this issue gets solved.

 Once the command request is issued to the IoT agent, the command is stored waiting to be retrieved by the device.
 In that moment, the status of the command is `"<command>_status": "PENDING"`.